Key events in Wisconsin surrounding Rittenhouse shootings

 Aug.
 27 — Rittenhouse is charged with multiple counts, including homicide and attempted homicide.

+Aug.
+31 — At a news conference the day before he visited Kenosha, President Donald Trump is asked if he condemned Rittenhouse's actions.
+He says: "You saw the same tape as I saw.
+And he was trying to get away from them, I guess; it looks like.
+And he fell, and then they very violently attacked him.
+And it was something that we're looking at right now and it's under investigation.
+But I guess he was in very big trouble.
+He would have been — I — he probably would have been killed."

 Sept.
-1 — President Donald Trump visits Kenosha and blames "domestic terror" for the violence.
+1 — Trump visits Kenosha and blames "domestic terror" for the violence.
 He makes no mention of Blake's shooting by police and calls the violent protests "anti-American."

 Sept.
 3 — Joe Biden, the Democrat running against Trump, visits Kenosha.
 He meets with Blake's family members, speaks with Blake by phone and leads a community discussion.